SuperNETorg/SuperNET-Docs/slate/source/includes/_glossary.md

 - <a href='https://en.bitcoin.it/wiki/Genesis_block'>Genesis block</a> — Bitcoin Wiki

 - <a href='http://bitcoin.stackexchange.com/questions/10009/why-can-t-the-genesis-block-coinbase-be-spent'>Why can’t the genesis block coinbase transaction be spent?</a> — Bitcoin StackExchange

+## Hard Fork
+<b>Hard Fork, Hard-Forking Change</b>

+### Definition

+A permanent divergence in the the block chain, commonly occurs when non-upgraded nodes can’t validate blocks created by upgraded nodes that follow newer consensus rules.

+### Synonyms

+- Hard fork

+### Not To Be Confused With

+- Fork (a regular fork where all nodes follow the same consensus rules, so the fork is resolved once one chain has more proof of work than another)

+- Soft fork (a temporary divergence in the block chain caused by non-upgraded nodes not following new consensus rules)

+- Software fork (when one or more developers permanently develops a codebase separately from other developers)

+- Git fork (when one or more developers temporarily develops a codebase separately from other developers

+### Links

+- <a href='https://bitcoin.org/en/developer-guide#term-hard-fork'>Hard fork</a> — Bitcoin.org Developer Guide

+- <a href='https://en.bitcoin.it/wiki/Hardfork'>Hard fork</a> — Bitcoin Wiki

+- <a href='http://bitcoin.stackexchange.com/questions/36090/has-a-hard-fork-ever-occurred'>Has a hard fork ever occurred?</a> — Bitcoin StackExchange

+## Hardened Extended Key
+<b>Hardened Extended Key (HD Wallets)</b>

+### Definition

+A variation on HD wallet extended keys where only the hardened extended private key can derive child keys.
+This prevents compromise of the chain code plus any private key from putting the whole wallet at risk.

+### Synonyms

+- Hardened extended key

+### Links

+- <a href='https://bitcoin.org/en/developer-guide#term-hardened-extended-private-key'>Hardened extended private keys</a> — Bitcoin.org Developer Guide

+- <a href='https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki'>BIP32: hierarchical deterministic wallets</a> — Bitcoin Improvement Proposals

+## HD Protocol
+<b>HD Protocol, HD Wallet, BIP32</b>

+### Definition

+The Hierarchical Deterministic (HD) key creation and transfer protocol (BIP32), which allows creating child keys from parent keys in a hierarchy.
+Wallets using the HD protocol are called HD wallets.

+### Synonyms

+- HD protocol

+- HD wallet

+### Links

+- <a href='https://bitcoin.org/en/developer-guide#term-hd-protocol'>HD Protocol</a> — Bitcoin.org Developer Guide

+- <a href='https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki'>BIP32: hierarchical deterministic wallets</a> — Bitcoin Improvement Proposals

+- <a href='https://en.bitcoin.it/wiki/Deterministic_wallet'>Deterministic wallet</a> — Bitcoin Wiki

+## HD Wallet
+<b>HD Protocol, HD Wallet, BIP32</b>

+### Definition

+The Hierarchical Deterministic (HD) key creation and transfer protocol (BIP32), which allows creating child keys from parent keys in a hierarchy.
+Wallets using the HD protocol are called HD wallets.

+### Synonyms

+- HD protocol

+- HD wallet

+### Links

+- <a href='https://bitcoin.org/en/developer-guide#hierarchical-deterministic-key-creation'>HD Protocol</a> — Bitcoin.org Developer Guide

+- <a href='https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki'>BIP32: hierarchical deterministic wallets</a> — Bitcoin Improvement Proposals

+- <a href='https://en.bitcoin.it/wiki/Deterministic_Wallet'>Deterministic wallet</a> — Bitcoin Wiki

+## HD Wallet
+<b>HD Wallet Seed, Root Seed</b>

+### Definition

+A potentially-short value used as a seed to generate the master private key and master chain code for an HD wallet.

+### Synonyms

+- HD wallet seed

+- Root seed

+### Not To Be Confused With

+- Mnemonic code / mnemonic seed (a binary root seed formatted as words to make it easier for humans to transcribe and possibly remember)

+### Links

+- <a href='https://bitcoin.org/en/developer-guide#term-root-seed'>Root seed</a> — Bitcoin.org Developer Guide

+- <a href='https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki'>BIP32: hierarchical deterministic wallets</a> — Bitcoin Improvement Proposals

+- <a href='https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki'>BIP39: mnemonic code for generating deterministic keys</a> — Bitcoin Improvement Proposals

+## Header
+<b>Block Header</b>

+### Definition

+An 80-byte header belonging to a single block which is hashed repeatedly to create proof of work.

+### Synonyms

+- Block header

+- Header

+### Links

+- <a href='https://bitcoin.org/en/developer-reference#block-headers'>Block header</a> — Bitcoin.org Developer Reference

+- <a href='https://en.bitcoin.it/wiki/Block_hashing_algorithm'>Block hashing algorithm</a> — Bitcoin Wiki

+- <a href='http://bitcoin.stackexchange.com/questions/8031/what-are-bitcoin-miners-really-solving'>What are Bitcoin miners really solving?</a> — Bitcoin StackExchange

+## Header Chain
+<b>Header Chain, Best Header Chain</b>

+### Definition

+A chain of block headers with each header linking to the header that preceded it; the most-difficult-to-recreate chain is the best header chain

+### Synonyms

+- Header chain

+- Best header chain

+### Not To Be Confused With

+- Block chain

+### Links

+- <a href='https://bitcoin.org/en/developer-guide#term-header-chain'>Header chain</a> — Bitcoin.org Developer Guide

+- <a href='http://bitcoin.stackexchange.com/questions/35448/is-it-chain-of-headers-rather-than-a-chain-of-blocks'>Is it a chain of headers rather than a chain of blocks?</a> — Bitcoin StackExchange

+## Headers-First Sync
+<b>Headers-First, Headers-First Sync</b>

+### Definition

+Synchronizing the block chain by downloading block headers before downloading the full blocks.

+### Synonyms

+- Headers-first sync

+### Not To Be Confused With

+- Blocks-first sync (Downloading entire blocks immediately without first getting their headers)

+### Links

+- <a href='https://bitcoin.org/en/developer-guide#headers-first'>Headers-first sync</a> — Bitcoin.org Developer Guide

+- <a href='https://github.com/bitcoin/bitcoin/pull/4468'>Pull request adding headers-first sync to Bitcoin Core</a> — GitHub

+## Height
+<b>Block Chain Height, Block Height</b>

+### Definition

+The number of blocks preceding a particular block on a block chain.
+For example, the genesis block has a height of zero because zero block preceded it.

+### Synonyms

+- Height

+- Block height

+### Links

+- <a href='https://bitcoin.org/en/developer-guide#term-block-height'>Block height</a> — Bitcoin.org Developer Guide

+- <a href='http://bitcoin.stackexchange.com/questions/18561/definition-of-blockchain-height'>Definition of block height</a> — Bitcoin StackExchange

+- <a href='http://bitcoin.stackexchange.com/questions/30764/why-block-height-is-required-in-coinbase'>Why is block height required in the coinbase?</a> — Bitcoin StackExchange

+- <a href='http://bitcoin.stackexchange.com/questions/24309/is-block-height-always-sequential'>Is block height always sequencial?</a> — Bitcoin StackExchange

+## High-Priority Transaction
+<b>High-Priority Transaction, Free Tx</b>

+### Definition

+Transactions that don’t have to pay a transaction fee because their inputs have been idle long enough to accumulated large amounts of priority.
+Note: miners choose whether to accept free transactions.

+### Synonyms

+- High-priority transaction

+- Free transaction

+### Links

+- <a href='https://bitcoin.org/en/developer-guide#term-high-priority-transactions'>High-priority transactions</a> — Bitcoin.org Developer Guide

+- <a href='https://en.bitcoin.it/wiki/Free_transaction_relay_policy'>Free transaction relay policy</a> — Bitcoin Wiki